Platform

 How it stays yours

 Identity in your tenant.
 The Governor is a user in your Entra — created there, managed by you, rotated by you, revoked by you.
 We never hold the agent’s credentials.
-If you end the engagement tomorrow, the agent remains exactly where it lives: in your directory, under your control.
+If the engagement ends tomorrow, the agent remains exactly where it lives: in your directory, under your control.

 Data stays where your data already stays.
 Azure services run EU-resident by default.
 Model providers outside the EU — Anthropic, Google, OpenAI direct — appear in a public sub-processor list with the transfer mechanism for each (DPF + SCCs).
-We commit to 30-day notification before any sub-processor change, so you are never surprised.
+We commit to 30-day notice before any sub-processor change, so nothing moves quietly.

 Your memory, your agent.
-The Governor’s understanding of you — the thing that makes it yours rather than generic — lives on your storage.
-Not ours.
-If you move model provider, switch infrastructure, or change vendors entirely, the memory travels with you.
-The agent doesn’t restart; it continues.
+The Governor’s understanding of you — the thing that makes it yours rather than generic — lives on your storage, not ours.
+If you change model provider, switch infrastructure, or move vendors entirely, the memory moves with you.
+The agent does not restart.
+It continues.

 Model choice, not lock-in.
 Today we use Azure OpenAI where compliance decides, Claude where reasoning decides (the same Anthropic path Microsoft Cowork uses), Gemini where multimodal matters.
-Tomorrow we can parent your Governor onto an open-weight, EU-legal model — Gemma in particular — so inference itself stays in your tenant when you want it to.
-The intelligence is continuous.
+Tomorrow we can parent your Governor onto an open-weight, EU-legal model — Gemma in particular — so inference itself can stay in your tenant when you want it to.
+The intelligence remains continuous.
 Model providers are replaceable.